mekanii/selector/README.md

     - Save the changes to `src/main.cpp`.

+4. **Upload the Code**:
+    - Open `src/main.cpp` in the Arduino IDE.
+    - Select the appropriate board and port.
+    - Unplug the TFT LCD.
+    - Unplug the header with the longest pin on the bottom of the board.
+    - Upload the code to your Arduino board.
+    - Plug the header back in.
+    - Plug the TFT LCD back in.

 ## Usage

 1. **Power on the System**: Connect the Arduino to a power source.
 2. **Navigate Menus**: Use the rotary encoder to navigate through the menus.
 3. **Select Parts**: Select parts from the list and measure their weights.
-4. **Calibrate Scale**: Follow the instructions to calibrate the scale if necessary.
+4. **Calibrate Scale**: Follow the instructions to calibrate the scale if necessary (next).
+5. **Measure Weight**: Place the weight after the OK or NG status disappears on the LCD.

 ## File Structure